 Apply through the current probe using a second wire, a DC current equivalent to the EUT nominal supply current.

-1 A DC current is applied for verifying that the current probe will not be saturated by the EUT DC supply current.

-2 This DC current is applied through the LISN for applying the same impedance through the probe as with the EUT.

 Verify the AC current level, as measured with the probe by comparison with the voltage on the T derivation.

 Scan the measurement receiver for each frequency in the same manner as a normal data scan, and verify that the data-recording device indicates a level within ±3 dB of the injected level.